 Pleco, summer 2019 - present

-New web series currently in development with my co-writer James Macdonald.
+New web series currently in development with co-writer James Macdonald.

 Sick, national tour 2017-2019

-My one-woman show about my time working in the NHS toured the UK from 2017 to 2019.
+One-woman show about Shey's experiences working in the NHS.
+Toured the UK from 2017 to 2019.

 Stories with the Broads Authority, March 2017